Zoinkwiz/FirstPerson/README.md

 # First Person

 This is a Runelite plugin which enables a (janky) first-person perspective.
-The perspective will actually be slightly behind where the player's face is due to limitations on the zoom functionality in the game.
+When moving the camera, it will render a frame of where the camera attempts to move, prior to the plugin correcting its position.

-This plugin can potentially have conflicts with the 'Camera' plugin, so the two cannot be enabled at the same time.
+As this plugin makes use of the Occulus mode of camera, you will be unable to interact with any NPCs or Objects whilst the plugin is on.